About Your Stem Cell Transplant: Information for Pediatric Patients

 The blood tests that are done most often are:

 • Complete Blood Count (CBC).
-This test that measures the cells that make up your blood: white blood cells, red blood cells, and platelets.
+This test measures the cells that make up your blood: white blood cells, red blood cells, and platelets.

 • Basic Metabolic Panel.
 This test measures your electrolyte levels, kidney function, and glucose (sugar) levels.